Migration Advisory Committee

-Professor Alan Manning is the current chair.
+As of 2023, the chair is Brian Bell, professor of economics at King's College London.
+Alan Manning was a previous chair.
 Professor Sir David Metcalf CBE was the chair from 2007 to 2016.
-Its former members include Diane Coyle.

 It offers independent advice to the government on immigration policy, and particularly on the Shortage Occupation List.
-When occupations are placed on this list, UK employers have less restrictions for recruiting candidates directly from overseas; specifically from outside the EU.
+When occupations are placed on this list, UK employers have fewer restrictions for recruiting candidates directly from overseas; specifically from outside the EU.
 They would no longer need to complete a residency test, which involves demonstrating that a search for suitable candidates within the UK in the first instance has been unsuccessful.